-Each Board has been informed that Brookfield has agreed to use reasonable best efforts to assure compliance with the conditions of Section 15(f) of the 1940 Act with respect to each Company from and after the Closing, including, for the avoidance of doubt, compliance with the Section 15(f) covenant in the asset purchase agreement related to the appointment of Oaktree Capital Management, L.P. as the investment adviser to the Companies, dated as of July 13, 2017, by and among Oaktree Capital Management, L.P., Fifth Street Management LLC, Fifth Street Asset Management Inc. and Fifth Street Holdings L.P.
-Additionally, Oaktree has agreed to use reasonable best efforts to assure that at least seventy-five percent (75%) of the members of the Board of each Company are not "interested persons" (within the meaning of Section 2(a)(19) of the 1940 Act) of Oaktree Capital Management, L.P.
+Each Board has been informed that Brookfield and Oaktree will use reasonable best efforts to assure compliance with the conditions of Section 15(f) of the 1940 Act with respect to each Company from and after the Closing, which provides that when a sale of securities or a controlling interest in an investment adviser occurs, the investment adviser or any of its affiliated persons cannot receive any amount or benefit in connection with the sale unless two conditions are satisfied: (1) for three years following the consummation of the Merger, at least seventy-five percent (75%) of the Board of each Company must not be "interested persons" (as such term is defined in Section 2(a)(19) of the 1940 Act) of Oaktree Capital Management, L.P., and (2) during the two years after the Merger, an "unfair burden" must not be imposed on the investment company as a result of the sale of such interest.
+This includes, for the avoidance of doubt, compliance with the Section 15(f) covenant in the asset purchase agreement related to the appointment of Oaktree Capital Management, L.P., as the investment adviser to the Companies, dated as of July 13, 2017, by and among Oaktree Capital Management, L.P., Fifth Street Management LLC, Fifth Street Asset Management Inc. and Fifth Street Holdings L.P.

 The Independent Directors of each Company do not have any interest in the Mergers.
 In considering the recommendation of each Board that stockholders "APPROVE" the New Investment Advisory Agreement, stockholders should be aware and take into account the fact that certain interested directors and officers of each Company have interests in the Merger that may be different from, or in addition to, the interests of stockholders generally and that may create potential conflicts of interest.
 These interests include, among others, the right to participate in an exchange for cash of OCGH units following the completion of the mergers, the right to acquire Brookfield's interests in the Oaktree operating group in certain circumstances, the right to receive certain payments in respect of a tax receivable agreement and pursuant to an exchange agreement, and the right to accelerated vesting of certain equity awards in certain circumstances and rights to continuing indemnification and directors' and officers' liability insurance.
+Further, John Frank, an interested director of each Company, is an officer and director of Oaktree.
+He has an equity interest in Oaktree.
+Accordingly, Mr. Frank would receive a material monetary benefit from the closing of the Merger that reflects this pro rata interest in Oaktree.
 Each Board was aware of and carefully considered these interests, among other matters, in evaluating the terms and structure of the mergers and in recommending that stockholders of each Company "APPROVE" the New Investment Advisory Agreement.